stephenry/q/README.md

   be enqueued and dequeued from the sorter while it is active.
-In this case, the advantage of such a scheme is perhaps minimal as the overall duration of the sort operation vastly exceeds the time taken to load and deload the unsorted and sorted states.
+In this case, the advantage of such a scheme is perhaps minimal as the overall duration of the sort operation vastly exceeds the time taken to load and unload the respective unsorted and sorted states.
 Its presence adds some additional complexity when synchronizing with the controller, which is the objective of this exercise.
 * Aside from the complexity of the quicksort algorithm itself when implemented in hardware.
 One must also consider the overhead associated with the stack memory which is necessary to maintain the